DevKhalyd/DevKhalyd/README.md

 [Vide App Functions TS]: Functions that are used in the Video App listed above.
 Basically triggers the functions of firebase and perform some actions to help to process the data in the app.

+### Python

+[Researcher Bot]: A bot Telegram that crowls Reddit and get the data of the posts and send it though the chat bot.

 ### Learning

 New programming languages that I'm learning:

 - [Rust]

 ### Algorithms and Data Structures